roshnii20/SonarQube/README.md

 ![picture9](https://github.com/roshnii20/SonarQube/blob/main/pictures/Picture9.png)

 PART 3: Writing a basic Python script
 I have attached the script in scripts folder in the repository.
-I have written a simple script to do some calculations.
+I have used a simple script to do some calculations.

 PART 4: Creating a project